Killer (Adamski song): Usage in media

-"Killer" was featured in the 1991 Only Fools and Horses Christmas special, Miami Twice.
+An instrumental version of "Killer" was used as the Goal of the Tournament backing music for the BBC's Italia 90 coverage.
+It also featured in the 1991 Only Fools and Horses Christmas special, Miami Twice.
 It has also been used in video games DJ Hero 2 (as a remix by Tiësto) and Forza Horizon 3 (on the in-game radio station "Bass Arena").
 A short fragment of the song was played in the first scene of the first episode of Bancroft.
 It was also used in a May 2018 episode of ITV soap opera Emmerdale, playing on the radio in Charity Dingle's car, and triggering memories of when she was raped at age 14 by Detective Inspector Mark Bails in 1990.
 Most recently, it has been used by BT in a 2018 advertising campaign.

 The music video for the George Michael version of the song appeared in an episode of Beavis and Butthead, called "The Trial".

 Other versions

 "Killer" has been recorded and performed by numerous other artists over the years: